katexochen/secondseat/README.md

 ## Limitations

 - Curser flickering when moving the one of the pointers.
+- Sometimes the selection of windows doesn't work as expected.
 - Some applications don't support multiple pointers and won't differentiate between the different input devices.
 Applies to:
   - Firefox (Chromium works)